LisaRaye McCoy: Career

-The actress has an upcoming movie "You Married Dat" release date to be announced.
-The movie stars Juhahn Jones, Michael Colyar, Trisha Mann, Apryl Jones, Trisha Mann, and Audra Kinkead.

 Personal life

 McCoy has a daughter named Kai Morae Pace (born December 5, 1989) with Kenji Pace.
-In 1992, McCoy married Tony Martin.
+In 1992, McCoy married American football player Tony Martin.
 They divorced in 1994.
-In April 2006, McCoy married Michael Misick, who had been elected the Premier of the Turks and Caicos Islands in a position previously known as Chief Minister of the Turks and Caicos Islands in 2003.
+In April 2006, McCoy married Michael Misick, who had been elected the Premier of the Turks and Caicos Islands (a position previously known as Chief Minister of the Turks and Caicos Islands), in 2003.
 They were married in a lavish ceremony before 300 guests, followed by a three-week honeymoon to Jerusalem, Bali and Dubai.
-During their marriage, McCoy's title was "First Lady of Turks and Caicos."
+During their marriage, McCoy's title was "First Lady of the Turks and Caicos."
 In August 2008, Premier Misick released a statement announcing that he and McCoy were divorcing.
-Misick resigned from office in March 2009 after an investigation found "clear signs of corruption" involving selling off public land to fund his own investments.
-He fled Turks and Caicos, and was eventually arrested in Brazil and extradited back to the islands to stand trial.
+Misick resigned from office in March 2009 after an investigation found "clear signs of corruption", involving the selling-off of public land to fund his own investments.
+He fled the Turks and Caicos, and was eventually arrested in Brazil, where he was extradited back to the islands to stand trial.

 McCoy is a convert to Christianity.

 "Queen Mother of Ghana" claims

-McCoy has incorrectly referred to herself as "Queen Mother of Ghana" on multiple occasions, including a 2019 appearance on The Wendy Williams Show.
-Her claims and the uncritical reporting of American media outlets were widely mocked on Ghanaian social media, with journalist Nana Aba Anamoah accusing her of "ignorance" and noting that the title does not exist as Ghana is a republic not a monarchy.
-McCoy was crowned "queen mother" during a ceremony at a Los Angeles nightclub in September 2019.
-She was given the title by Yahweh ben Yahweh ben Yahweh, a self-proclaimed "imperial king" and former member of a hip hop group from Orange County, Florida.
-McCoy stated that "To have such an honor bestowed upon me by my own African people [sic] is a testament to my hard work and character".
-Yahweh, who refers to himself as "The Imperial Majesty King Yahweh The Holy Ghost", had in turn purchased the title of nkosuohene from a chief of the small town of Kwanyako in Ghana's Central Region.
-Granting of such honorary titles to foreigners is a common practice in Ghana.
+McCoy has inaccurately referred to herself as the "Queen Mother" of Ghana on multiple occasions, including during a 2019 appearance on The Wendy Williams Show.
+Her remarks, along with the lax and uncritical reporting of American media outlets in response, were widely mocked on Ghanaian social media, with journalist Nana Aba Anamoah accusing her of "ignorance"; Anamoah further stated that the title does not exist in the country, as Ghana is a republic and not a monarchy.
+McCoy was allegedly crowned "queen mother" during a ceremony at a Los Angeles nightclub, in September 2019.
+She was given the supposed title by Yahweh ben Yahweh ben Yahweh, a self-proclaimed "imperial king" and former member of a hip-hop group from Orange County, Florida.
+McCoy, at the time, stated that "To have such an honor bestowed upon me by my own African people is a testament to my hard work and character".
+Yahweh, who refers to himself as "The Imperial Majesty King Yahweh The Holy Ghost", purchased the title of nkosuohene from a chief of the small town of Kwanyako in Ghana's Central Region.

 McCoy visited Kwanyako herself in July 2021, promising to finance a vocational centre for women and a local performance troupe.